Aizat200/Aizat200/README.md

 ### 👨‍💻 About Me

-I'm a Software Engineering student passionate about designing, developing, and improving software solutions.
-I love learning new technologies, building innovative applications, and solving real-world problems through code.
+I'm Amir 'Aizat Bin Harith, a first-year Software Engineering student at **Universiti Kebangsaan Malaysia (UKM)**.
+I'm deeply passionate about technology, constantly exploring new tools, frameworks, and emerging innovations — and committed to growing into a versatile, well-rounded software engineer.

 - 🔭 Currently building **mobile and web applications** with a focus on clean architecture and great UX
 - 🌱 Learning **Android development with Kotlin**, **Firebase**, **software architecture**, and **cloud computing**
 - 💞️ Open to collaborating on **software development**, **mobile apps**, **web apps**, and **open source projects**
+- 🟢 Open for freelance, part-time & full-time opportunities
+- 🌐 Languages: Malay (Native), English (Fluent)
+- 📍 Based in Malaysia (GMT+8)
 - ⚡ Fun fact: I enjoy turning rough ideas into working prototypes — fast

 ---